aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-xml/_index.md

 ---
-title: Working XML in Aspose.PDF for .NET
+title: Working with XML in Aspose.PDF for .NET
+linktitle: Working with XML
 type: docs
 weight: 170
 url: /net/working-with-xml/